riwos/angular-file/README.md

 [![Build Status](https://travis-ci.org/AckerApple/angular-file.svg?branch=development)](https://travis-ci.org/AckerApple/angular-file)
 [![Dependency Status](https://david-dm.org/ackerapple/angular-file.svg)](https://david-dm.org/ackerapple/angular-file)

 > This package is to handle select/drag/drop of files.
-It is NOT a package to transmit files to a server (example page has transmit example).
+Once files are selected, for uploading, you then use native `@angular/core` for uploading selected files ([see here for more on uploading](#uploading)).

 <details>
   <summary>Table of Contents</summary>